St. Sebastian's College, Moratuwa: History

 St. Sebastian's College opened in 1854 on the porch of St. Sebastian's Church, Moratuwa, with 11 pupils, administrated by parish priest Friar Bondani, with the help of a headmaster and his assistant.
-In 1863, it received endowments from Chevalier Jusey de Silva Deva Aditya, founding president of the church.
+In 1863, it received endowments from Chevalier Jusey de Silva Deva Aditya, the founding president of the church.
 The language of instruction was English.
 At the request of the Catholics of Moratuwa and the church authorities, the administration of the school was handed over to the De La Salle Brothers on 3 January 1926.

 The last headmaster of the school was Lawrence Perera, and the first Brother Director was Irishman Brother Bonaventure Idus.
-The other two pioneers were a Frenchman, Brother Athanasius Charles and a Sri Lankan, Brother Glaster Oliver.
+The other two pioneers were a Frenchman, Brother Athanasius Charles, and a Sri Lankan, Brother Glaster Oliver.
 The Rev. Brothers were provided accommodation at Chevalier Walauwa, the Moratuwa police station.
 Within a few months secondary classes began on the ground floor of the residence.
 The main school was situated at Uswatte Circular Road, opposite the engine shed of the Moratuwa Railway Station.

 Senior Cambridge and Junior school certificate classes were organised and the school was registered as a secondary school in 1927.
 In 1930 Evelyn de Mel and Daisy Fernando, the daughters of H. Bastian Fernando, gifted 75,000 Sri Lankan rupees to the school.

 Realising the necessity of rapid development, a 4.1 ha block of land at Uyana, Moratuwa was purchased for 30,000 rupees by obtaining a loan of 15,000 rupees from the Archbishop and a donation of 15,000 rupees from Bastian Fernando.
 The college commenced operations on the near site on 23 December 2004.

 With the takeover of denominational schools by the government in 1960, St. Sebastian's College decided to continue as a no-fee private school.
 This was one of the most difficult periods in the history of the college and Rt.
 Rev. Bishop Edmund Fernando, then the parish priest of Moratuwa, organised the collection of funds for the maintenance of St. Sebastian's College and Our Lady of Victories convent, Moratuwa.
 Reverend Brother Modustus, an old boy of the college, was the college director in that turbulent period.